vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-07-14-zero-shot-image-classification.markdown

 ### Fundamentals

 To make this work, we need a multimodal embedding model and a vector database.
 Let's start with something called CLIP, which stands for **Contrastive Language-Image Pre-Training.** Think of CLIP as a smart box that can understand different types of files.
-Whether you give it an image, text, audio, or something else, it can grasp the context behind them all.
+Whether you give it an image or text, it can grasp the context behind them all.

 But how it's working behind the scenes?

-To stay focused, let's consider just images and text for now.
-Now inside the box, there are two smaller boxes: a **Text Encoder** and an **Image Encoder**.
+Consider there are two smaller boxes in that box: a **Text Encoder** and an **Image Encoder**.
 When OpenAI trained CLIP, they made sure these two encoders understand text and images in the same vector space.

 They achieved this by training the model to place similar image-text pairs close together in vector space while separating the vectors of non-pairs.
 Although OpenAI hasn't specified the exact data used, the CLIP paper mentions that the model was trained on 400 million image-text pairs collected from the internet.
 This extensive training gives the model an impressive ability to understand relevant image-text pairs.